Resident visa for entrepreneur

 Note that for each business venture there are three resident visas available.

 Your dependents may obtain residency, tied to your residence permit.

 After 5 years of consecutive legal residency, you may apply for a permanent residence permit.
-To qualify, you must have been physically present in Taiwan for at least 183 days each year and your monthly income must be at least twice of the minimum wage set by the council of Labor Affairs and your net worth must be valued at over NTD 5,000,000.
+To qualify, you must have been physically present in Taiwan for at least 183 days each year and your monthly income must be at least twice that of the minimum wage set by the council of Labor Affairs, and your net worth must be valued at over NTD5,000,000.

-Alternatively, you may apply for Permanent Residency if you have invested NTD 15,000,000 in a business and created 5 full-time jobs for ROC nationals over 3 years or have invested 30,000,000 in ROC government bonds for over 3 years.
+Alternatively, you may apply for Permanent Residency if you have invested NTD15,000,000 in a business and created 5 full-time jobs for ROC nationals over 3 years, or have invested NTD30,000,000 in ROC government bonds for over 3 years.
 Under this scheme, you will not be required to be physically present in Taiwan during your residency.

 After 5 years of consecutive legal residency, you can also apply for naturalization.
-Each application is handled on a case by case basis, but usually you will be required to be a tax resident for at least 5 years, no criminal background, as well as pass an exam of Chinese-Mandarin language, laws and regulations, be a skilled professional and ability to support yourself financially (twice of the minimum wage and net worth over NTD 5,000,000).
+Each application is handled on a case-by-case basis, but usually you will be required to be a tax resident for at least 5 years, with no criminal background, as well as pass an exam of the Chinese-Mandarin language, laws and regulations, be a skilled professional and demonstrate an ability to support yourself financially (twice the minimum wage and net worth over NTD5,000,000).

 If you have obtained funding from a Venture Capital firm or crowdfunding platform:

 - An investment commitment letter or similar documentary evidence signed by the promoter of a yet-to-be-established startup and the domestic or overseas venture capital firm(s)